 Research spans biological, homogeneous and heterogeneous catalysis, underpinned and supported by theory and characterisation, with broad expertise across the discipline that expands beyond traditional catalysis silos to deliver research of fundamental and technological importance.

 It covers a wide range of complementary disciplines, including surface science, electrochemistry, organometallic, organic and biological chemistry.

 Areas of specific and targeted growth include:

 - new materials

 - decarbonisation of petrochemicals and fuels (including CO2 conversion, sustainable synthetic fuels and intermediates, clean oxidations and hydrogenations, replacement of toxic, precious or geopolitically-unfavourable metals).

 A major emphasis is to exploit the emergent understanding of properties of supported gold and bi-metallic nanoparticles.
 Research in homogeneous catalysis is developing novel ligands to exploit first-row transition and main-group metals, particularly in asymmetric catalysis.

 Working with partners in industry, we exploit this research to deliver innovation and impact through the development of new catalytic processes.

 Cardiff Catalysis Institute

-The Cardiff Catalysis Institute (CCI) is central to the catalysis theme, but also links to the biological chemistry, energy, physical organic chemistry and synthetic chemistry themes.
+Established in 2008, the Cardiff Catalysis Institute is central to the catalysis theme, but also cuts across and draws membership from all research themes.